Albanese maps for open algebraic spaces: Introduction

 The goal of this paper is to \emph{extend the theory of Albanese maps by removing the assumption that $X$ is universally closed}.
 In other words, given a scheme or more generally an algebraic space $U$ that is separated and of finite type, we seek a universal morphism to a para-abelian variety.
 The first main result of this paper gives a rather comprehensive answer:

-\begin{maintheorem} (See Thm.\ \ref{existence albanese map}) Let $k$ be a ground field of characteristic $p\geq 0$, and $U$ be an algebraic space that is separated and of finite type.
+\begin{maintheorem} (See Thm.\ \ref{existence albanese map}) Let $k$ be an arbitrary ground field, and $U$ be an algebraic space that is separated and of finite type.
 Suppose the affinization $U^\aff=\Spec\Gamma(U,\O_U)$ is connected and reduced, and that $k$ coincides with the essential field of constants for $U$.
 Then there is a universal morphism $f:U\ra\Alb_{U/k}$ to a para-abelian variety, which is functorial in $U$. \end{maintheorem}

-This extends results of Serre \cite{Serre 1960} on universal maps from algebraic varieties to abelian varieties, obtained in classical language.
-It also generalizes more recent results of Wittenberg (\cite{Wittenberg 2008}, Appendix) and Achter, Casalaina-Martin and Vial (\cite{Achter; Casalaina-Martin; Vial 2019}, Appendix), where geometrically reduced schemes are treated.
+This extends results of Matsusaka \cite{Matsusaka 1953} and Serre \cite{Serre 1960} on universal maps from algebraic varieties to abelian varieties, obtained in classical language, compare also the discussion of Esnault, Srinivas and Viehweg \cite{Esnault; Srinivas; Viehweg 1992}.
+It also generalizes more recent results of Wittenberg (\cite{Wittenberg 2008}, Appendix) and Achter, Casalaina-Martin and Vial (\cite{Achter; Casalaina-Martin; Vial 2019}, Appendix in the first arXiv version), where geometrically reduced schemes are treated.
+The latter had in the mean time also obtained further results \cite{Achter; Casalaina-Martin; Vial 2022}, which also show that our assumption on the affinization $U^\aff$ and $k$ are inevitable.
+Also note that there are numerous generalizations in connection with Albanese maps, for example involving a modulus (for example Serre \cite{Serre 1975}, \"Onsiper \cite{Onsiper 1989}, Russell \cite{Russell 2013}), or in relation to cycles (I just mention Samuel \cite{Samuel 1960}, Murre \cite{Murre 1985}, Bloch \cite{Bloch 1976} and Kahn \cite{Kahn 2021}), but such matters are beyond the scope of this paper.

 Our assumption on the \emph{essential fields of constants}, a concept introduced in Section \ref{Compactifications} that appears to be of independent interest, ensures that for all compactifications $U\subset X$ we have $h^0(\O_X)=1$.
 Note that this automatically holds after passing to a finite field extension inside the ring $\Gamma(U,\O_U)$.